Completed

 Technical Highlights

-1.Stylized toon water shader with scrolling motion and intersection effects
+1.Stylized toon water shader with scrolling motion, exaggerated foam, and intersection effects

 Tools Used